We need to talk about mental health in the construction industry

 Work to bring awareness to depression, loneliness and anxiety the same way you would for falls, electrocution, and crush injuries.
 Seek out experts in the field of mental health and invite them to the safety talks.
 Ask their advice on what you can be doing in the workplace.

-It is possible to make safe work spaces for the mind the same way that that you make safe work spaces for the body.
+It is possible to make safe workspaces for the mind the same way that that you make safe workspaces for the body.
 These initiatives all contribute to challenging the stigma and supporting the conversation around mental illness.

 Educate employees on their rights and protections associated with mental health.
-Both Canada and the US have disability laws which protect anyone with a disability from discrimination in the workplace: the Americans with Disabilities Act in the USA, and the Disability Rights of Canada within the Canadian Charter of Rights and Freedoms.
+Both Canada and the US have disability laws that protect anyone with a disability from discrimination in the workplace: the Americans with Disabilities Act in the USA, and the Disability Rights of Canada within the Canadian Charter of Rights and Freedoms.